emu-russia/breaks/Breaks6502/BreaksDebug/Readme.md

 ## Build

 You must use Debug/Release x86/x64 configuration to build.
 AnyCPU is not suitable because it uses native code in Interop DLLs.

+Just don't forget to switch back to Any CPU when you need to edit forms.
+Microsoft has a problem with this.